Find Affordable College Courses

 South Orange, NJ

-Read full report on Chemistry at Seton Hall University
+Full Chemistry at Seton Hall University Report

 Stevens Institute of Technology landed the #6 spot in the 2023 rankings for the most popular doctor’s degree chemistry programs.
-Stevens is a moderately-sized private not-for-profit school located in the suburb of Hoboken.
+Stevens is a moderately-sized private not-for-profit school located in the large suburb of Hoboken.

 Of the 2 students majoring in chemistry at Stevens, 50% are male and 50% are female.